My journey as a fulltime knitwear designer

 I am committed to anti-racism work.
 If you enjoy saying “all lives matter” as a response to “Black lives matter”, or if you “don’t think it matters what colour people are / don’t see colour”, please remove yourself from my space.
 Racism, and for that matter also homophobia, transphobia, fatphobia and ableism have no place here.

 I love to support BIPOC makers/designers, and for each purchase I’m checking if I can get it from a Black owned business.
 If you’d like to find more BIPOC makers, the BIPOC in Fiber directory is a great place to start if you’re in the US.
-If you’re in Europe, you might really enjoy (as do I!) the instagram page Independent Black Businesses.
-They mostly feature UK based shops, but it’s way more accessible (and more environmentally friendly!) to the rest of Europe than if you were to purchase from a US store.
+If you’re in Europe, you might really enjoy (as do I!) the website Black Pound Day.
+They are UK based and it’s way more accessible (and more environmentally friendly!) to the rest of Europe than if you were to purchase from a US store.
 If you’re in the Netherlands like me, I can highly recommend this blogpost on NSMBL, and the app Bobplaats where you can find Black owned businesses (BOB) in the Netherlands.